La Rochelle to Bordeaux Cycling Holiday

 After breakfast you cross the estuary aboard a ferry and alight in the celebrated Haut Médoc wine region.
 Nearby you will find the famous Margaux vineyard.
 The route wends its way south, never straying too far from the estuary bank.
 You’ll pass through small wine villages, and seas of vineyards contained by traditional limestone walls.
 Eventually the rural countryside gives way to Bordelais suburbs and you follow the riverside cycle path right into the centre of Bordeaux past the impressive new vertical lift bridge.

-There is so much to see here – and it’s difficult to list everything – but the historic stone bridge and the Place de la Bourse with its amazing water mirror are must sees as is Bordeaux’s newest attraction – La Cité du Vin, a permanent and very well done exhibition about the world’s wines.
+There is so much to see here – and it’s difficult to list everything – but the historic stone bridge and the Place de la Bourse with its amazing water mirror are must sees as is Bordeaux’s newest attraction – La Cité du Vin, a permanent and very impressive exhibition about the world’s wines.
 Finally, be sure to take a casual stroll or cycle through the labyrinth of narrow winding streets brimming with inviting little cafes, boutiques and restaurants.
 A night in Bordeaux is a fitting finale to this wonderful cycling holiday.

 Day 8 : Bordeaux - End of trip